 First, you need to create a Gumlet account here if you don't already have one.
 It is completely free.
 We recommend signing up using your business email id to make billing, account management, and support much easier.

-Next up, log in to your account and go to image sources page.
+Next up, log in to your account and go to the image sources page.
 Click the + Create New Source button.
-A source tells Gumlet how to fetch original image.
+A source tells Gumlet how to fetch the original image.

 Choose your platform from the list and click on the Next button.
 Please check out our advanced configure image source guide if you have any confusion.

 While setting up the source, you will create a Gumlet subdomain, which will be used to deliver your images.
 You may choose any available subdomain; it does not affect the performance or SEO.
 The CDN type will be automatically selected as per your subscription plan.

 In the final step, you need to make changes in your website or mobile app to start serving images via Gumlet to your users.

 We have developed a special client library to handle all the image optimization related tasks automatically.
 It ensures your images are responsively resized, compressed, converted to WebP and/or Retina images as required, and delivered via CDN without you having to code any of it.

 <head> section of your pages.

 example.gumlet.net in the above code with the subdomain created in Step 2.